eli22443/os-sync-custom-lock/README.md

 # OS Sync — Custom Kernel Lock (xv6)

-Operating systems project extending **xv6-riscv** with a **custom synchronization lock** implemented in the kernel, exposed to user space through new system calls.
+Group operating systems project extending **xv6-riscv** with a **custom synchronization lock** implemented in the kernel and exposed to user space through new system calls.

-## What I built
+## What we built

 A configurable **group-favoritism lock** (queue-based, sleep/wakeup) that: